Gourav-raj/Demo/Readme.md

 ## features is king
    ## change from features

-# 1 if wrong commit message then use git commit --amend -m "Correct msg"
+## 1 if wrong commit message then use git commit --amend -m "Correct msg"
+## 2 if commited to wrong branch then use
+        1 git checkout <correct branch>
+        2 git cherry-pick <hashofthatcommit> (this will not delete commit from other branch) 3 to also delete the wrong commit use git reset --soft  ==> keep changes in staging files --hard  ==>remove the changes
+                      default is med --> move to unstage
+## 3 deleting untracked files
+    1 git clean -df